harmvv/IOT-Manual/README.md

  ![Image that shows the search for the youtube api](https://oege.ie.hva.nl/~versevh/afbeeldingen/manual.iot/Schermafbeelding%202019-10-15%20om%2012.57.47.png)

-5. Choose enable wait a few seconds.
+5. Choose enable and wait a few seconds.
 The API is now added to your project.

 6. Click in the left menu for Credentials.
-There should be your YouTube API key but you first need to configure some settings.
+Normally there should be your YouTube API key but you first need to configure some settings.
 Choose configure the permission screen.
 You only have to enter a name there.
 If you are going to publish the website later you should add more details.
 Now you can choose for create credentials.

  ![Image that shows menu](https://oege.ie.hva.nl/~versevh/afbeeldingen/manual.iot/Schermafbeelding%202019-10-15%20om%2014.02.42.png)

-7.Choose API key.
-And there you go your YouTube Data API V3 key.
+7.Choose API key and there you go, your YouTube Data API V3 key.

 8. Save this key and protect it, you should treat your key like your password.